-The academic portion of the Early Childhood course takes 337 contact hours of instruction.
-(This does not include the 30 hours for the Child Development prerequisite of the course.)
-Much of the course is delivered during a six week summer intensive term.
-Additional course hours are covered at a series of ten weekend workshops.
-Most are eight hours long.
+The academic portion of the Early Childhood course comprises 337 contact hours of instruction.
+(This does not include the required Child Development course.)
+Much of the course is delivered during the six-week summer intensive term.
+Additional course hours are covered at a series of twelve weekend workshops during the school year.
+Most are on Saturdays, and are eight hours long.
 There are exam days scheduled in January and in June.
-For out-of-town students, we offer an alternate schedule for midyear classes.
-The midyear sessions are condensed into one week in February and one week in August.
+For a sufficiently large cohort of out-of-town students, we offer an alternate schedule for these classes.
 There is an additional charge to attend the alternate session and a minimum enrollment is required.

 Child Development Course Requirement:

-There are three ways to meet this requirement:
+There are two ways to meet this requirement:

-- If the student completed the course within the last five years and passed with a grade of B or higher, the requirement is met.
-Send an official transcript to MEIPN.
+- If you completed the course and passed with a grade of B or higher, you have met the requirement.
+Send an official course description and official transcript to MEIPN.

-- If the student has never taken this course it can be taken at Washington State community colleges under the course number EDUC115&.
-It can also be taken online through Seton Montessori Institute (www.setonmontessori.org).
-Enter “professional development” in the search field.
+- If you have never taken this course, you can take it at Washington State community colleges under the course number EDUC115&.
 Before committing to other options for completing this requirement, please send the specifics of the proposed course to MEIPN’s Training and Practicum Director for approval.
-Send a transcript upon completion.
+Send an official transcript upon completion